 Four means death

-This fear of the number 4 (tetraphobia) is a very ancient superstition; as old as the Japanese spoken language, since shi is also the word for death.
+This fear of the number 4 (tetraphobia) in Japan is a very ancient superstition; as old as the Japanese spoken language, since the Japanese word for 4 is shi which is also the word for death.

-Even bath houses, yukata and towel basket numbers 4 and 9 might not exist, though number 13 was observed at this onsen in Izu.
+But elsewhere there's a conspicuous absence of the number four.
+Even in onsen and public baths, the yukata and towel basket numbers 4 and 9 might not exist, though number 13 was observed at this onsen in Izu.

 (Click any image to enlarge)

-You'll notice the twelve onsen baskets (numbers 4 and 9 omitted) are numbered vertically and right-to-left; the traditional way of reading Japanese.
+You'll notice the twelve onsen baskets (4 and 9 omitted) are numbered vertically and right-to-left; the traditional way of reading Japanese.

 12851